OBSIDIAN - THE SECOND BOOK IN THE BERA TRILOGY

 The first in a brand new series of Viking adventure fantasy novels.

 For fans of Joe Abercrombie’s multi-million selling Shattered Seaseries, Joanne Harris’s Runelight series, Giles Kristian’s Ravenseries.
 The novel combines the richness of Norse cultural detail with a timeless and gripping coming-of-age story.
 The first in a trilogy of Viking fantasy novels to be published by Unbound.
-The sequel, Obsidian, is forthcoming in spring 2019.
+The sequel, Obsidian, was published in 2019.

 Born and raised in a stark, coastal village on the shore of the Ice-Rimmed Sea, Bera is the daughter of a Valla, the Vikings’ most powerful seers.
 But her mother died when she was young, leaving Bera alone with her gift, unable to control her feckless twin spirit or understand her visions of the future.